MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/content/week1/mps.md

 width: 50%
 align: center
 ---
 A matrix product state on 5 sites as a tensor network diagram.
 The physical legs are the dangling vertical lines that are labelled, and the virtual legs are the horizontal lines.
-The end tensors are shown with a dashed line to indicate that there free indices are dimension 1.
+The end tensors are shown with a dashed line to indicate that their free indices are dimension 1.
 This allows us to write each tensor as a rank-3 numpy array, simplifying our code.
 Strictly speaking, the results of the contraction of this diagram is a $1\times 1$ matrix (which is equivalent to a scalar).
 ```